GanaviSS2025/program/README.md

 # program
 This is my first program
-and it is on process
+and it is on process and we are part of that